A.I. and the Fourth Revolution: Opportunity or Redundancy?

 We are on the cusp of the fourth revolution.
 There has been considerable hype about how this will be the death knell for the workplace as we know it.
 However, there is a growing tribe of thinkers who believe the rise of the robots will be great for workers.

-So, whilst the robots are coming, they may give us the space and time to think more creatively and therefore be reminded of our core humanity.
+So, whilst the robots are coming, they may give us the space and time to think more creatively and reconnect with our core humanity.
 Just as in today’s workplace, it will be important to play to the strengths of each ‘brain’, be that a human brain or an artificial brain.
 How managers go about doing that is a conversation for another day.

 Written by VA Consultant Rachel Woodward.